Milkshiift/GoofCord/README.md

 Otherwise, choose the file that ends with `mac-x64.dmg`
 * If you get an error like "GoofCord is damaged and can't be opened" see [this issue](https://github.com/Milkshiift/GoofCord/issues/7)

 To explore plugins and themes, head over to the Vencord category in the Discord settings.
-Have fun!

 And if you want to compile it yourself, here's how:
 1. Install [Node.js](https://nodejs.dev) *and* [Bun](https://bun.sh) for package management and bundling.